 We are committed to investing in our volunteers, providing encouragement, support and training to help you achieve your goals.
 As a volunteer with UCL Museums you can expect the following:

-• Full training on the role as part of your induction, as well as regular refresher opportunities.
+• Full role training as part of your induction, as well as refresher sessions when needed.

-• The chance to get involved with supporting visitor experience projects including our family learning programme, short talks, and content creation (e.g. blog posts).
+• The chance to get involved with supporting visitor experience projects such as our family learning programme, short talks, and content creation.

 • A reference when applying for other jobs or positions.

-• Regular news and updates from the museum visitor services team, as well as optional social activities and knowledge-sharing opportunities with fellow volunteers and museums colleagues.
+• Regular news and updates from the museum visitor services team, as well as optional social activities and knowledge-sharing opportunities with fellow volunteers and museum colleagues.

 • Reimbursement of travel expenses up to the value of a London Zones 1-6 travelcard.